 My research trajectory benefited from two visiting scholar appointments at the University of California at Berkeley (USA), hosted by Prof. Carlos Daganzo (2007) and Prof. Michael Cassidy (2012).
 I consider that these stages had a decisive contribution in the improvement of my teaching and researching skills.
 I had the opportunity of learning from the leading professors in my field and of being involved in a smart, dynamic and friendly community of professors, and PhD/MSc students.
 Between May and October 2015, I was appointed visiting researcher at TØI, the Institute of Transportation Economics – Norwegian Center for Transport Research in Oslo.
 I was hosted by Michael Sørensen in the Department of Safety, Security and Environment.
 I learnt a lot from the Norwegian way of working and living, which I admire.

 Since 2016, I am an Associate Professor on the Department of Civil and Environmental Engineering (ECA) at the Barcelona Civil Engineering School, UPC–BarcelonaTech.
 Previously I was Assistant Professor between 2007-2016.
 I have implemented 3 new subjects that I currently coordinate and I have collaborated in the teaching of 14 different courses at Bachelor, Master and PhD levels, all of them related to transportation and traffic operations, urban mobility, transportation sustainability and logistics.
 I am mainly involved with the Barcelona Civil Engineering School, but I have also collaborated with the School of Mechanical Engineering and with the School of Nautical Engineering.
 Since 2016 I am the academic coordinator or the Master Program on Supply Chain, Transport and Mobility, UPC – BarcelonaTech.
-I have directed one PhD thesis (2013, Josep Maria Torné “Active traffic management strategies in metropolitan freeways: Modeling and assessing dynamic speed limit strategies” Mark: Excellent with Cum Laude distinction.
-Awarded with an honorable mention in the XI ABERTIS Prize in Management of Transportation Infrastructures) and 17 Master theses.
-I have been the Chairman of the Master Thesis Evaluation Committee (2008/9), and I am member of the Department of Civil and Environmental Engineering Advisory Board and of the Barcelona Civil Engineering School Advisory Board.
+I have directed three PhD thesis, all of them graded as Excellent with Cum Laude distinction, and which have been awarded with several research prizes.
+I have also directed 38 Master theses, 90% graded above 9/10 and which have also received numerous distinctions.
+I was the Chairman of the Master Thesis Evaluation Committee (2008/9) in the Barcelona Civil Engineering School, I am member of the Department of Civil and Environmental Engineering Advisory Board and of the Barcelona Civil Engineering School Advisory Board.
 I am also member of the Spanish “Transportation Infrastructures Forum” (FIT), an academic and professional society whose members are Ph.D. holders whose professional or research interests are focused on transportation.
 Finally I am the member 21.753 of the Spanish Civil Engineers Association.